-Tuataras can live up to the age of a hundred years in the wild.
+Tuataras can live up to a hundred years in the wild.
 The two and a half feet creatures may appear tiny; however, they have been on Earth for a very long period.
 They are closely related to dinosaurs and are assumed to have been around 200 million years ago.

 Henry, a male tuatara of 111 years old, is still alive today.
-He became a father for the very first time at the age of 110.
+He became a father for the first time at the age of 110.
 Henry is reproductively active even at such old age.
 At present, he lives in Southland Museum Art Gallery in New Zealand.